qlql96/Cyber-Physical-System-Security-Project-CPA-Secret-Key-Recovery/README.md

-# CZ4055 Cyber Physical System Security Group Project
+# CZ4055 Cyber Physical System Security Project

-Given a set of power traces (in a csv file format as captured in the lab), a Correlation Power Analysis (CPA) program is developed in this project to implement CPA on the given traces to extract the key.
-A python script is also written to visualize the output of the CPA program by plotting two types of graphs.
+Given a set of power traces (in a csv file format as captured in the lab), a **Correlation Power Analysis (CPA) program** is developed in Java for this project to implement CPA on the given traces to extract the key.
+A **Python script** is also written to visualize the output of the CPA program by plotting two types of graphs (Plot 1 and Plot 2).

-## Author:
-**Tong Qi Long (U1822422C)**
+## Author **Tong Qi Long (U1822422C)**

 ## Prerequisite:

-1. Java is installed
+1. Installed with Java
-2. Python3, Python pandas and Python matplolib library are installed
+2. Installed with Python3, Python pandas library and Python matplolib library

 ## Get Started: